dynamicweb/swiffy-slider/readme.md

 ### Safari smooth scrolling polyfill
 Sliding the carousel on touch devices **using fingers are not affected** by this issue.

-When sliding using buttons, indicators and javascript, the new slides are shown instantly with no animation or smoothing when using Safari.
+When sliding using buttons, indicators and javascript, the new slides are shown instantly with no smoothing when using Safari.

 In Safari based browsers, smooth scrolling is not supported because it is still lacking browser support.
 [See Can I use](https://caniuse.com/css-scroll-behavior)